Michael Graves College

 Michael Graves College at Kean University includes the School of Public Architecture and the Robert Busch School of Design.
-The University was originally founded in 1855, the college is a center for teaching and research in architectural design, history, and theory at Kean University and Wenzhou-Kean University.
+Kean University was originally founded in 1855, but this college, named after architect, Michael Graves, dates to 2014 and is a center for teaching and research in architectural design, history, and theory at Kean University and Wenzhou-Kean University.
 The college offers an undergraduate Bachelor's Degree and advanced degrees at the master's levels.